chainheadpublish/poc/README.md

 ## Solution

 > This demo saves _only_ the identifiers on the blockchain.
-The mechanism to generate and derefernce the identifiers is considered **out of scope**.
-Similarly, it is assumed that, all participants have agreed to common identifiers of loans, collaterals, consortia or others.
 It is a good practice to save only identifiers or references to actual data on the blockchain.
 On one hand, this makes the blockchain _light weight_ and on the other, a certain level of privacy is maintained.

+> The mechanism to generate and derefernce the identifiers is considered **out of scope**.
+Similarly, it is assumed that, all participants have agreed to common identifiers of loans, collaterals, consortia or others.

 To see this PoC in action, refer ![Quick start](doc/quickstart.md) - a simple demonstration of the Smart Contract.
 The following are covered: